In the spring, many of us buy those tried-and-true annuals that provide floral interest all summer long.

 They come in a range of sizes (grouped as grandiflora, multiflora, and milliflora, from largest to smallest) and in an endless array of colors and patterns (Black!
 Polka dot!).

 They can have an upright growth habit, or they may be vining or spreading types.
+We delve more into the different types of petunias here.

 You can find hybrids and cultivars that do best in containers, while others attain a larger size and you can use a few to fill in a garden bed.